h2e0l2l3o/Printtie/README.md

 Based on the designed wireframes from Axure which is a UX design tool, I made the homepage and added functions needed.
-Once the first button is clicked, it goes to the page where users can order photos Once the second button is clicked, it goes to the page where users can request the delivery Once the third button is clicked, it goes to the page where users can inquiry their stored or ordered items.
+Once the first button is clicked, it sends you to the page where users can order photos Once the second button is clicked, it sends you to the page where users can request the delivery Once the third button is clicked, it sends you to the page where users can inquiry their stored or ordered items.
-Once the fourth button is clickes, it goes to the Kakaotalk chat page for customer consultations.
+Once the fourth button is clickes, it sends you to the Kakaotalk chat page for customer consultations.

 ## Revised Homepage